INVOKE-Solutions/IdeaSparkAi/README.md

 ## Installation

-To run the Streamlit apps locally on your machine, follow these steps:
+To run this Streamlit app locally on your machine, follow these steps (we recommend using Python 3.10):

 1. Clone this repository to your local machine:
    `git clone` https://github.com/INVOKE-Analytics/IdeaSparkAi.git
 2. Navigate to the repository's directory:
    `cd IdeaSparkAi`
-3. Create a virtual environment: `python -m venv venv`
+3. Create a virtual environment: `python -m venv .venv`
+4. Activate your virtual environment: `source venv/Scripts/activate` (for Git Bash users)
-4. Install the required dependencies (ensure you have Python and pip installed):
+5. Install the required dependencies (ensure you have Python and pip installed):
    `pip install -r requirements.txt`
-5. To launch the application, run the following in the terminal:
+6. To launch the application, run the following in the terminal:
-   `streamlit run 1_Open_Ended.py`
+   `streamlit run 1_Open_Ended.py` (you can use the `tab` key as well to autocomplete file names e.g., type "1_🥳_Open_Ended.py")

 ## Streamlit Apps